usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 - [x] Run in batch, write reports to file(s)
   - [x] Using Saxon feature
   - [ ] Using XProc
+  - [ ] make post-process XSLT digesting a sequence of MX results
 - [x] Validate structures - names and cardinalities
 - [x] Validate lexical rules over datatypes
   - [ ] more testing